-From the univariate results in Table 4, we observe an inverted 'U' shaped relationship between financial literacy and age.
+Also, from the univariate results in Table 4, we observe an inverted 'U' shaped relationship between financial literacy and age.
 Respondents between 35 - 59 years display the highest levels of financial literacy with 23.9 percent responding to all the three questions correctly.
 In contrast, for the young (34 years and below) and the aged (60 years and above), only 19.1 percent and 10 percent responded correctly to all the three questions respectively.
-Similarly, taking a closer look at the percentages, one can argue that financial literacy increases as one grows, reaches a maximum when one is in the middle age and declines as one ages.
-Thus older individuals display lower levels of financial literacy compared to the young and those in middle age of their life cycle.
 This observation is confirmed by the Probit regression results in Table 5, which reveal that variable AGE is significant and positively associated with financial literacy.
-These findings mirror those documented by Rooij et al (2011); Lusardi & Mitchell (2011); Crossan et al (2011) and Brown & Graf (2012) who all consistently found a significant relationship between age and financial literacy.
+These findings mirror those documented by Rooij et al (2011); Lusardi & Mitchell (2011); Crossan et al (2011) and Brown & Graf (2012).
 The dummy variable younger is significant at conventional levels (p<0.1) and mid - age is significant at (p<0.05).
 Thus the households in the younger age group are (7 percentage points) more likely to respond to all the three questions correctly compared to those in the older age group.
 Similarly, those in the mid - age group are (6 percentage points) more likely to answer all the three questions correctly compared to those in the older age group.
 These absolute values of the marginal effects with respect to old age are diminishing meaning, financial literacy is increasing with age, reaches a maximum and then falls as one approaches old age hence confirming the univariate comparisons.
 Also these results dispute those documented by Lusardi et al., (2010); Rooij et al (2011) Alessie et al (2011) and Brown & Graf (2012) who found low financial literacy levels amongst the young population.